wolfgangasdf/iqp-book/3d-angular-momentum.md

 m&=-\ell,-\ell+1, \ldots, \ell-1, \ell
 \end{align*}$$(3d-am-5)

 Exciting, half-integer values are possible - we will come back to this.
+But for the hydrogen atom, remember that particular properties of the spherical harmonics require that $\ell$ is integer.

 ## Quantum angular momentum example